 Counseling and Family Therapy Clinic

 We are committed to your wellness.
-We are concerned about the health, safety, and wellbeing of all clients and the community we serve.
+We are concerned about the health, safety, and well-being of our clients and the community.
 We serve a diverse population of clients of all ages, genders, abilities, races, sexual orientations, relationship statuses, and socio-economic statuses.
-Some in our population are immunocompromised, have co-occurring disorders, or are ineligible for vaccinations.
+Some clients are immunocompromised, have co-occurring disorders, or are ineligible for vaccinations.

-As a result of COVID-19, we have taken measures to ensure that you remain safe, reduce the spread of COVID-19, and do not unnecessarily overwhelm medical facilities.
-The Counseling and Family Therapy Clinic is aligned with the Centers for Disease Control and World Health Organizations' recommendations.
-In order to continue serving you without interruptions, our students and staff wear masks.
-Staff and students who are unvaccinated undergo rigorous COVID-19 screenings in alignment with Texas Woman's University's procedures.
+As a result of COVID-19, we have taken measures to ensure you remain safe, reduce the spread of COVID-19, and do not overwhelm medical facilities.
+The Counseling and Family Therapy Clinic is aligned with the Centers for Disease Control (CDC) and World Health Organizations’ (WHO) recommendations.
+To continue serving you without interruption, our students and staff wear N95 masks.
+Staff and students who are unvaccinated undergo rigorous COVID-19 screenings in alignment with Texas Woman's University’s (TWU) procedures.

-We understand that this time of uncertainty can create anxiety for you and your loved ones.
-If you find you are having a difficult time or are in crisis:
+We understand this time of uncertainty can create anxiety.
+If you find you or a loved one are having a difficult time or are in crisis:

 - Call 911

 - Go to your local emergency room

 If there is not an immediate crisis and you would like to talk to someone, text 741-741.